-On Saturday, May 13th, some friends (by the names of Dominic, Jordan, and Dale) and I went to Six Flags Great America for our first visit of 2017!
+On Saturday, May 13th, some friends and I went to Six Flags Great America for our first visit of 2017!
 Our main reason for going was to try out the new Drop of Doom VR before it ended later this month, but we were able to get on a substantial number of other rides too!
 Here’s a run through of our day:

 When we arrived at about 10:15, there were already tons of guests piling up at the entrance.
 It was looking to be a pretty crowded day.
 Luckily, the staff did a great job of filtering people through the gates, and we made it in the park by opening time at 10:30!